What is this animation quality guide about?

 - Do the characters have personalities that stay close to your students’ persona?

 2. Visual design

 The definition of “beautiful” depends on personal tastes.
-Your artwork may be breathtaking to some, but appear completely bland for another.
+Your artwork may be breathtaking to some but appear completely bland to another.
 Although art is subjective, there are some guidelines you can follow to make it as appealing as possible to your audience.

 Art isn’t supposed to look nice; it’s supposed to make you feel something.
 The trick is to fish out emotions from your audience.
 Sometimes you have to put yourself in your audience’s shoes and meet their demands.
 It all comes down to what your audience wants.

 This is what makes a tailor-made product stand out from one that’s made from a template.
-A high-quality animation knows best to follow the branding guideline closely to convey a sense of style and exclusivity.
-This imprints the design in the students’ brains, so everything becomes more memorable and unique.
+A high-quality animation follows the branding guideline closely to convey a sense of style and exclusivity.
+This imprints the design in the students’ brains, making everything more memorable and unique.

-That said, if originality isn’t your priority or you don’t have the resources to make it happen, you can use a cloud-based animation software instead.
-Such software provides a massive library of characters and background elements that can help you create a professional product.
+That said, if originality isn’t your priority or you don’t have the resources to make it happen, you can use cloud-based animation software instead.
+Such software provides a massive library of characters and background elements to help you create a professional product.
 However, this is not a long-term solution since there will come a time when your work will demand more freedom.